Worst-Case Distance-Aware Error Bounds for Neural Networks: RELATED WORKS

-A lot of work has been done on uncertainty estimation in neural networks.
+Uncertainty estimation in \acp{NN} is a well-investigated research problem.
 However, most of these models are probabilistic and not distance-aware.
 For a comprehensive survey, we refer the interested reader to~\cite{abdar2021review,gawlikowski2023survey}.
-In this section, we focus on relevant discussions about closely related works, along with a historical perspective.
+In this section, we discuss closely related work and provide a historical perspective.